hiconic-os/.github/profile/README.md

 `Hiconic` is an open-source general-purpose technology for building software with paradigms worthy of the 21st century.

-## About
+## Short Intro

+The essence of `Hiconic` is a (new) paradigm based on consequent application of modeling to different aspects of SW development.

+On the **lowest level** we offer what can be considered an **extension of the programming language** - a type system dedicated for defining entities (data types).
+This contrasts with languages usually using classes with fields and getters/setters, which frankly sucks.

-`Hiconic` is a model-oriented platform.
-It treats data types as first class citizens, allowing much more nimble and flexible data manipulation than regular POJOs.
+Our **data types are treated as first class citizens**, allowing much more nimble and flexible data manipulation than classes.
+E.g. our types have their own reflection, which treats them as entities with properties rather than classes with methods.
+This makes writing generic algorithms and useful APIs easy, and it comes very naturally.

+On top we have a whole ecosystem (for lack of a better word) of tools/extensions/platforms that take advantage of the **model-driven approach**.
+Over the years we've kept applying modeling to many aspects of SW, as it turned out to lead to **significantly more robust architectures** (see the link to `Our Vision` below for more details).

+For the record, we offer this technology for both `Java` and `JavaScript`.

+## Products

+#### Reflex Platform

-On top there is an application framework called `Reflex`, an alternative to e.g. `Spring Boot` or `Quarkus`.
-It consequently applies modeling in many domains (configuration, APIs, error handling, ...), leading to intuitive designs, lots of convention of over configuration and ease of writing generic components.
-Its modular design and model-based conventions allow for many features (e.g. REST API) to be added to a project simply by declaring a dependency to the desired module.
+The primary "product" showcasing the model-driven paradigm is a platform called `Reflex`, an alternative to e.g. `Spring Boot` or `Quarkus`.
+It applies modeling across many domains like _configuration_, _APIs_, _error handling_ and more, leading to intuitive designs and lots of convention of over configuration.

+#### Spring Boot Extensions (coming soon)

+Seeing the enormous popularity of **`Spring Boot`**, we are also working on an integration for this platform.
+Stay tuned!

+#### hiconic.js

+We also offer a `JavScript` library (with `TypeScript` declarations) called `hiconic.js`.
+It manifests our core technology (espacially support for modeling), is perfectly compatible with the `Java` based back-ends, and runs in the browser as well as on `Node.js`.

 👉 If you have any questions [join our Discord](https://discord.gg/S4BVrpdAHz).